sirish-chekutty/Sirish-portfolio/README.md

-# sirishchekutty.info
+# ░░▒▒▓▓ sirishchekutty.info ▓▓▒▒░░

 > *“Prepared.
 Precise.
-Relentless.”* — *John Wick*
+Relentless.”* — **John Wick**
-> *“Fear is the mind-killer.”* — *Dune*
+> *“Fear is the mind-killer.”* — **Dune**

-This is my personal website — a clean, efficient hub for my work, projects, and thoughts.
-Built with simplicity in mind, but ready to evolve, adapt, and take on any challenge.
+A digital stronghold — built with precision, maintained with discipline.
+Every pixel in place, every line of code deliberate.

+---

 ---